-Agenda Item Page No Para Update Source/Reason 9 You have not disclosed who your clients are.
+Agenda Item Page No Para Update Source/Reason 4.
+You have not disclosed who your clients are.
 The heads of agreement refer to your client only as "A company" and give no information about its proposed shareholders and directors will be.
 Prior to company set up, you do not confirm who you act for as individuals, beyond the names of Jonathan Jones and Ian Johnston who have signed the heads of agreement.
 Your clients cannot expect our client to enter into a contract if he does not know who they are.
-It would clearly subvent the proper planning process if any person now assisting or participating in the proposed purchase were in any way involved with the objections to our client's planning application without informing the planning committee of this interest.
+It would clearly subvert the proper planning process if any person now assisting or participating in the proposed purchase were in any way involved with the objections to our client's planning application without informing the planning committee of this interest.
 The only reasons our client can see for any ongoing secrecy regarding the purchaser/your clients are: 4.1. to conceal the extent to which the people intending to acquire the barn are actively involved in objecting to his application for planning.
-In this regard, we note that Ian Johnston is husband of the Vice-Chairman of Buriton Parish Council who initidly proposed an ACV application in respect of the barn 4.2. to avoid disclosing the identity of those behind the alleged offer in case it were treated, to our client's detriment, as a genuine viable offer but does not then proceed.
-5. The area your clients propose to acquire for parking is an area that the planning committee has indicated in response to a previous planning application mode by our client that it would not want to see any parking.
-If parking remains a concern for the planning committee, this would be a reason to reject your client's proposals.
-6. Perhaps most fundamentally, as your clients have themselves set out at paragraph 5 of the heads of agreement, the Barn is currently subject to covenants which expressly prevent it from being used, at all, for your client's intended use.
-It is simply not credible that your clients must be able to address the above and provide our client, a Update
+In this regard, we note that Ian Johnston is husband of the Vice-Chairman of Buriton Parish Council who initially proposed an ACV application in respect of the barn 4.2. to avoid disclosing the identity of those behind the alleged offer in case it were treated, to our client's detriment, as a genuine viable offer but does not then proceed.
+9 5.
+The area your clients propose to acquire for parking is an area that the planning committee has indicated in response to a previous planning application made by our client that it would not want to see any parking.
+If parking remains a concern for the planning committee, this would be a reason to reject your clients' proposals.
+Update 6.
+Perhaps most fundamentally, as your clients have themselves set out at paragraph 5 of the heads of agreement, the Barn is currently subject to covenants which expressly prevent it from being used, at all, for your client's intended use.
+It is simply not credible that your clients would genuinely pay £300,000 for the Barn (regardless of its market value) unless they were certain that they could actually use it.
+Accordingly, if your clients want to be treated as genuine prospective purchasers, they will need to address the above and provide our client, as a minimum, with: I. Evidence of your clients' funding and where it is sourced from.
+Your clients must be able to demonstrate not only that they can purchase the Barn but also maintain it as a listed building; 2.
+Confirmation of the proposed company's registration and, in the meantime, details of your current clients and the proposed directors and shareholders; and 3.
+Disclosure of any discussions or agreement regarding release of the restrictive covenants and/or consent to your clients' proposed use of the site despite the covenants.
+We must emphasise this point in particular as your clients cannot be taken as having any serious intention to acquire the barn without clear plans to be able to use it.
+Officer Comment: Member are advised that restrictive covenants carry limited weight in decision making, as they can be varied subject to mutual agreement by interested parties.